-San Diego — New music-licensing agreements have enabled start-up Slacker to expand the selection of songs available for playback through a music-streaming service that lets users store streamed content on a planned Wi-Fi-equipped MP3 player for playback away from the computer.
+San Diego — New music-licensing agreements have enabled start-up Slacker to expand the selection of songs available for playback through a personalized web-radio service that lets users store pushed content to a planned Wi-Fi-equipped MP3 player for playback away from the computer.

-With Slacker’s expanded music catalog, consumers will be able to create more than 100 personalized Internet radio stations, record the streams on a PC or Mac, then transfer the content via USB to a planned Slacker portable player.
-Streamed music can also be pushed directly to the player via Wi-Fi for storage.
+With Slacker’s expanded music catalog, consumers will be able to create more than 100 personalized Internet radio stations, tune into the stations on a PC or Mac, and download the streams at a faster-than-real-time rate via WiFi to a planned Slacker portable player.
 Content will be refreshed automatically when the user is in range of a Wi-Fi network.

 Earlier this year, Slacker reached an agreement with Sony BMG Music, but the start-up has now struck agreements with the remaining big four music companies: EMI Music, Universal Music Group and Warner Music Group.
 Slacker also announced deals with independent labels and distributors, including IODA, The Orchard, Beggars Group, Matador Records, IRIS, Ubiquity Records and Sanctuary Group PLC.